 The use of apps is becoming more and more prevalent in the world of business.
 And for good reason.
 Employees who work for mobile-focused companies are more productive, creative, satisfied and loyal than those who don’t1.

 Many people will say that the main benefit of in-cab video is increased fleet safety.
-Of course, this is very much true.
-In-cab video allows you to track and monitor drivers on the road to ensure that their behavior is safe and does not increase the risk of crashes.
+Of course, the safety benefits of in-cab cameras are very substantial.
+In-cab cameras in trucks allow you to track and monitor drivers on the road to ensure that their behavior is safe and does not increase the risk of crashes.
 It also gives you the opportunity to see what safety measures to put in place when a crash does occur by reviewing video footage.
 No more second-hand information.

 If you own and manage multiple third-party systems, you risk losing control of valuable data.
 It’s likely that you have employees that manually input data into each of these systems but this way of doing can be extremely time-consuming and not very efficient.